FAQ

 Team link will be provided with the registration email.

-Why Do I have to register with USA swimming?
+• Why do I have to register with USA swimming?

 All swimmers practicing with a member club or competing in events sanctioned by USA Swimming must be registered as athlete members of USA Swimming.